Chickpea Salad with Tomatoes, Olives, and Herbs

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Chickpea Salad with Tomatoes is great for any phase of the original South Beach Diet.
-With the reduced amount of beans, it might work for some low-carb diets; you could also make the salad without beans for a low-carb version.
+This Chickpea Salad with Tomatoes and Olives is great for any phase of the original South Beach Diet.
+With the reduced amount of beans, it has 17 carbs per serving which might work for some low-carb diets.

 Find More Recipes Like This One:

 Use Salad Recipes for more Salads like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
-You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.
+You might also like to follow Kalynโs Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes Iโm sharing there.

 Historical Notes for this Recipe:

-45 Comments on “Chickpea Salad with Tomatoes, Olives, and Herbs”
+45 Comments on “Chickpea Salad with Tomatoes and Olives”

 Pingback: Hummus (The Real Kind) – This Is How I Cook